apache/incubator-ponymail-unit-tests/README.md

 Version 0.10 of Ponymail never detects format=flowed mails.
 This is because the content-type entry was not set up in msg_metadata As a consequence, some mails will be parsed differently.
-The test scripts allow for an alternate value for some tests.
+The test scripts allow for an alternate value for some tests, shown as v0.10.

 PLEASE NOTE
 ===========